datarhei/restreamer/faq.md

 ---
 ## Datarhei/Restreamer Basics
 ###8.
 What kind of hardware is supported by Datarhei/Restreamer?
 ► Datarhei/Restreamer has been tested with single board computers like Raspberry Pi1, Pi2, and ODROID.
 Windows, MacOS and Linux works with Docker.
-More information about [Hardware](Coming).
 ###9.
-I do not know wich hardware i should buy?
+Wich camera hardware i should buy?
 ► You can find out about camera requirements for Datarhei/Restreamer in our [Requirements-Guide](../restreamer/wiki/requirements.html).
 ###10.
 How much data upload is needed to produce a proper video live stream?
 ► Find a rule of thumb for required upload and data volume of your video streams in the wiki chapter about [video compression](../restreamer/wiki/video-compression.html).